bjornvester/wsdl2java-gradle-plugin/README.md

 A Gradle plugin for generating Java classes from WSDL files through CXF.

 ## Requirements and limitations
 The plugin currently requires Gradle 5.4 or later.
-I hope to make it work with earlier versions as well at some point.
+(Tested with Gradle 5.4 and 7.0.)

-It has been tested with Java 8 and Java 11.
+It has been tested with Java 8, 11 and 16.

 It is currently not possible to customize the CXF code generation tool.
 This will be implemented later.